huyphan168/PEER/README.md

 - [x] Complete the overview distributed training on wikitext-103
 - [ ] Reproduce the results on wikitext-103 (comparing on dense model and MoE)
 - [ ] Implement the model on other datasets
-- [ ] Pre-training 1B model on Pile
+- [ ] Pre-training 1.5B model on 2024 subset FineWeb

 Implementation of paper [Mixture of A Million Experts](https://arxiv.org/pdf/2407.04153v1) by Phan Nhat Huy